mozilla/anodejsholidayseason/fully_loaded_node.md

 [footnote 1] bcrypt does this by leveraging the same threadpool that NodeJS itself uses to internally parallelize requests.
 This calls out that when I said "NodeJS runs almost completely on one processor" I was over-simplifying.
-As of 0.8.x node's internal paralellization allows single threaded application code to run at 150% to 200% processor usage by implementing concurrency at a low level that the application remains blissfully ignorant of.
+As of 0.8.x node's internal parallelization allows single threaded application code to run at 150% to 200% processor usage by implementing concurrency at a low level that the application remains blissfully ignorant of.
+[footnote 2] XXX say more about this upper bound